telerik/maui-docs/controls/maskedentry/maskedentry-masked-types.md

 ---
-title: Masks
+title: Mask Types
-page_title: .NET MAUI MaskedEntry Documentation | Masks
+page_title: .NET MAUI MaskedEntry Documentation | Mask Types
 description: Check our &quot;Masked Types&quot; documentation article for Telerik MaskedEntry for .NET MAUI.
 position: 2
 slug: maskedentry-masked-types
 ---

-# Masks
+# Mask Types

 The MaskedEntry provides a number of mask types, which enable you to restrict user input to a specific type such as email, text, and more.